Exetel mobile plans: price, data and value compared

 (Image credit: Getty Images)

-Exetel is an Australian owned telecommunications provider that offers a range of mobile and home internet plans.
+Exetel is an Australian owned telecommunication provider that offers a range of both mobile plans and home internet plans.

-There are multiple perks that come with Exetel’s mobile plans, the biggest being data banking.
-If you’re worried about data wastage, Exetel offers data rollover on all its plans (up to 500GB on the three cheapest plans, and up to 1000GB on the three more expensive plans) so any unused gigs can be saved for a later date.
+While there isn’t a lot of choice with only one plan offering, there are multiple perks that come with signing up to Exetel’s mobile plan.
+The biggest being data banking.
+If you’re worried about data wastage, Exetel offers data rollover of up to 1000GB so any unused gigs can be saved for a later date.

-In addition, four of Exetel’s mobile plans include unlimited standard international calls and SMS to 15 countries (including Canada, China, Hong Kong, Japan, New Zealand, the UK, US and more) which could be a great perk for those with business or family and friends overseas and again, it is pretty uncommon that we see this included with prepaid mobile plans.
+In addition, Exetel’s mobile plan includes unlimited standard international calls and SMS to standard numbers in 15 countries (including Canada, Japan, Hong Kong, New Zealand, The UK, The US and more).
+This is a great perk for those with business or family and friends overseas and it is pretty uncommon that we see this included with prepaid mobile plans.

 Exetel mobile plans comparison